psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 at these pathetic people, they are so stupid, how could they let themselves sink so low?"
 The Top Prof felt how this man detested these people.
 How he didn't really think of them as people at all.
 He thought their religion and way of life was primitive and backward.
+Had he ever felt so superior?
 With a jolt he realised that that was his own attitude too.
+He had spent his life intoxicated with the pride of his intelligence.
+Now he felt ashamed.
+How terrible and abject it was to count oneself superior to others.

 "Oh God, oh God, I'm so sorry!" he cried out.
 He was now floating above the scene, high above, amongst the clouds.
 The being of light appeared beside him